jessxwu/jessxwu.github.io/src/content/blog/2024-04-30-three-days-in-cannes.md

 ---
 title: Three Days in Cannes
 excerpt: It was a gentle nudge, or maybe something of a deliberate prod.
-“You’re going to submit your entry to Cannes, right?”.
-I responded back earnestly, “yes, it’s been on my list for ages, I plan on writing it soon.”
-“Well, I hope it’s very soon… the deadline is midnight.”
-Welp, looks like I just found out what I’ll be doing for the next two hours — drowning in a tunnel vision writing frenzy.
 publishDate: 'Apr 30 2024'
 isFeatured: true
 tags: